 As a general guide, we look for qualifications that are equivalent to the British high school A-levels.

 If you are applying from outside the UK, find information about entry requirements, visas and agents for your country here.

-For further information about EU qualifications, please refer to our course entry requirement statement.
+For further information about EU qualifications, please contact admissions.

 Key entry requirements

 - A Chinese Associate/Ordinary Diploma with a suitable profile in key subjects